mkyleUD/Caviness-HPC-Intro/_episodes/07-resourses.md

 {: .output}

 This shows the 3 different pi-serial.py jobs we ran recently (note that there are multiple entries per job).
-To get detailed info about a job, we change command slightly.
+To get detailed info about a job, we change commands slightly.

 ```
 {{site.host_short_prompt}}serial]$ {{ site.sched_hist }} -l -j 11788448,11788449,11788450